SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 ## Introduction
 Now that you're connected to your SAP S/4HANA system, go ahead with this exercise where you will learn how to deal with the situation where there is no convenient released SAP API for creating purchase requisitions.

-The [ABAP Cloud API Enablement Guidelines for SAP S/4HANA Cloud Private Edition and SAP S/4HANA](https://www.sap.com/documents/2023/05/b0bd8ae6-747e-0010-bca6-c68f7e60039b.html) recommend using a BAPI as an alternative to a released API, wrapping it, and then releasing the wrapper for consumption in tier 1.
+The [ABAP Cloud API Enablement Guidelines for SAP S/4HANA Cloud Private Edition and SAP S/4HANA](https://www.sap.com/documents/2023/05/b0bd8ae6-747e-0010-bca6-c68f7e60039b.html) recommend using a _Classic API_ such as an appropriate BAPI as an alternative to a released API, wrapping it, and then releasing the wrapper for _use in cloud development_.

-In a later exercise you will then create a Shopping Cart RAP business object for a Fiori elements online shopping app in Tier 1 and integrate this wrapper to create purchase requisitions.
+In a later exercise you will then create a Shopping Cart RAP business object for a Fiori elements online shopping app using the ABAP Cloud development model and integrate this wrapper to create purchase requisitions.

 - [You will learn](#you-will-learn)
 - [Summary & Next Exercise](#summary--next-exercise)